Changissnz/nu_merchant_principal/README.md

 for their interests.
-The lack of alignment, which could also include malignment, between the interests of at least two entities fuels a nullification process that breaks the expectations of all involved entities in the gridlocked group.
+The lack of alignment, which could also include malignment, between the interests of at least two entities fuels a nullification process that breaks the wanted outcomes of all involved entities in the gridlocked group.
 A game called the Game of Breaking Gridlock helps to illustrate some of the activity that may occur in gridlocked groups, in efforts